-SPAN S318 Themes in Literature: Selected Topics 3 credits (3+0) J
+SPAN S318 Themes in Literature: Selected Topics

 Advanced exploration of literary themes in various genres of literature, including fiction, poetry, drama, and film.
 Conducted entirely in Spanish.
 The specific theme is announced in the semester schedule.
 The course may be repeated for credit when content varies.
 Prerequisite: SPAN S102 (SPAN S201 and S202 recommended) and ENGL S211 with a "C" or better and upper division standing or instructor permission.